Bonnie K. Campbell

 Bonnie Kathleen Campbell (MA., DPhil, University of Sussex), is professor emeritus of political economy at the Department of Political Science at the Université du Québec à Montréal (UQAM).
 She has written extensively on issues related to international development, development assistance, governance, and mining.

 Career

 Professor Campbell was Director (2011-2017) of the Centre interdisciplinaire de recherche en développement international et société (CIRDIS) and the Director of the Research Group on Mining Activities in Africa (Groupe de recherche sur les activités minières en Afrique).
-She was a member of the Advisory Group named by the Canadian federal government for the National Roundtables on Corporate Social Responsibility (CSR) and the Canadian Extractive Sector in Developing Countries (2006-2007) and a member of the International Study Group of the United Nations Economic Commission for Africa (UNECA) on the revision of mining regimes in Africa from 2007 to 2011.
-She is currently member of the Advisory Board of the Strategic Dialogue on Sustainable Raw Materials for Europe (Strade Project).
+She was a member of the Advisory Group appointed by the Canadian federal government for the National Roundtables on Corporate Social Responsibility (CSR) and the Canadian Extractive Sector in Developing Countries (2006-2007) and a member of the International Study Group of the United Nations Economic Commission for Africa (UNECA) on the revision of mining regimes in Africa from 2007 to 2011.
+She is currently a member of the advisory board of the Strategic Dialogue on Sustainable Raw Materials for Europe (Strade Project).